openharmony/docs/en/application-dev/network/http-request.md

   header: {
     'Content-Type': 'application/json'
   },
-  //When a POST request is used, this field is used to transfer the request body content.
-The specific format is negotiated with the server.
+  // This field is used to transfer the request body when a POST request is used.
+Its format needs to be negotiated with the server.
   extraData: "data to send",
   expectDataType: http.HttpDataType.STRING, // Optional.
 This field specifies the type of the return data.
   usingCache: true, // Optional.
 The default value is true.